-Founded in 1966, the Fairfax County Youth Football League (FCYFL) is the largest independent football league in Virginia.
+Founded in 1966, FCYFL is the largest independent football league in Virginia and one of the most successful youth football leagues in the country.
 We serve the Northern Virginia region and are comprised of 22 Youth Football Programs from Arlington, Fairfax, Prince William and Loudoun counties and the City of Alexandria.
 All of our programs run on a not-for-profit basis.
-This past season FCYFL fielded over 300 teams, 1,200 coaches and more than 6,000 players
+Annually, FCYFL fields up to 300 teams and 6,000 players

 Our Commitment: Kids First